bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

 ### Chimera

-- A chimera has been attracted to the ruin by the chaos caused by the Emerald Claw’s arrival.
+- A chimera has been attracted to the ruin by the chaos caused by the Emerald Claw's arrival.

 ## Gallery Level